mjdanielson/University-of-Buffalo/Labs/Choropleth-Map/Choropleth-Map.md

 ### Add the information box

-When the cursor is hovering over a census tract, the information window should show the rodent incidence information for that state.
-If the cursor is not hovering over a state, the information window should say, "Hover over a census tract!"
+When the cursor is hovering over a census tract, the information window should show the rodent incidence information for that tract.
+If the cursor is not hovering over a tract, the information window should say, "Hover over a census tract!"

 To do this, add a listener for the mousemove event, identify which census tract is at the location of the cursor if any, and update the information window: